 Prior to 2016, the Board of Trustees had never been to the school, and none of the Methodist entities have paid for land or for the maintenance of the property.
 More importantly, that the Plaintiff – the Board of Trustees never paid for a mortgage, insurance, ad valorum taxes or anything else related to the property.
 The Board of Trustees never asked the school to pay anything.
 The same was true with the non-ad valorum taxes.
 Instead, the Conference, a separate entity from the Plaintiff, paid these expenses however, it never requested any payment from the School.

 The school defended this matter on basis of the doctrine of prescriptive easement arguing that:

 - The school had actual, continuous, and uninterrupted use of the property for a period of 20 years – actually 51 years.

 - The school’s use of the property had been either with the actual knowledge of the owner or so open, notorious, and visible that knowledge of the use was imputed to the Board of Trustees for 20 years.

-- The use has been made without the permission of the owner and under some claim of right other than permission from the owner
+(a) the use has been made without the permission of the owner and under some claim of right other than permission from the owner,

 The Conference claimed an ownership interest in the property in two manners – through the trust clause which provides that it is capable of taking the property at any time, for any reason, it desires by simply declaring “exigent circumstances,” and through forced place insurance on the property.

-“With this verdict, the jury has allowed Bayshore Christian School to remain on the property and continue its ministry in the south Tampa area for decades to come,” said Daniel Dalton, lead trial counsel in the case.
+“With this verdict, the jury has allowed Bayshore Christian School to remain on the property and continue its ministry in the south Tampa area for decades to come,” said Daniel Dalton, one of the trial counsels in this case.
 “We are thrilled for the school and look forward to a bright future for families seeking to secure a quality Christian education in South Tampa.